 An added benefit: a unified API

-A key feature in HPE OneView is the unified API that provides a single interface to discover, search, inventory, configure, provision, update, and diagnose across all HPE infrastructure.
+A key feature in HPE OneView is the unified API that provides a single interface to discover, search, inventory, configure, provision, update, and diagnose the HPE composable infrastructure.
 A single line of code fully describes and can provision the infrastructure required for an application, eliminating time-consuming scripting of more than 500 calls to low-level tools and interfaces required by competitive offerings.

-HPE OneView capitalizes on the value a unified API can deliver through the HPE Composable Infrastructure Ecosystem.
+HPE realizes the value of APIs, which is why they have created the HPE Composable Partner Program.
 Together, HPE and their partners build solutions that let customers reduce the time they spend managing their data center or cloud environment.
 That means businesses can stop juggling and spend more time innovating.
 A growing list of ISV partners are taking advantage of the unified API in HPE OneView to automate their solutions.

-To read more articles from Paul Miller, check out the HPE Converged Data Center Infrastructure blog.
+To read more articles from Paul Miller, check out the HPE Shifting to Software-Defined blog.